tigerbeetle/tigerbeetle/docs/reference/transfers.md

 | `flags.balancing_credit`      | optional     | optional | false        | false        |
 | `timestamp`                   | none         | none     | none         | none         |

-TigerBeetle uses the same data structures internally and externally.
-This means that when creating transfers, you will need to set temporary values for certain fields that TigerBeetle is responsible for.
-For example, you will set the [`timestamp`](#timestamp) field to `0` when creating a transfer and then TigerBeetle will set the field to the timestamp when the transfer was executed.

 ## Fields

 ### `id`